 Mount Kenya National Park

 Spectacular scenery is an important aspect of the park, with lovely lakes, tarns, glaciers, peaks and natural mineral springs in the area.
 The vegetation naturally varies according to the height.
-Dry upland forests are found in the lower slopes, which change to montane forest from 2,000m upwards.
+Dry upland forests are found in the lower slopes, which change to montane forest from 2,000 meters upwards.
 This forest generally consists of cedar and podo.
-The vegetation changes to a thick bamboo forest at around 2,500m which, in turn, changes to the upper forest of smaller trees and high altitude moss.
+The vegetation changes to a thick bamboo forest at around 2,500 metres which, in turn, changes to the upper forest of smaller trees and high altitude moss.
 Visitors can observe a variety of plants (of at least 11 species) and animals including the black and white Colobus, Sykes monkey, bushbuck, buffalo, and elephant.
 At lower altitudes, animals like the olive baboon, waterbuck, black rhino, black fronted duiker, giant forest hog, genet cat, bush pig and hyena are found.

 The Aberdares National Park